Culinary City Breaks: Where to Find the Best Local Flavors

 Each city has a biological clock.
 In Barcelona, dining before 9:00 PM usually lands you in a room full of other tourists.
 To find the "real" flavors, you must adapt to the local rhythm.
 Using tools like OpenTable or TheFork to see when the hardest-to-get reservations are (usually the local peak time) helps you identify when the kitchen is performing at its best for its core audience.

-Gastronomic Transformation Case Studies
+Gastronomic Case Studies

 Case Study 1: The Lyon Pivot